 45. Double Dutch Braids

 Two braids styled close to the scalp.
-Dutch braids “pop out” from the head, adding visible texture and making the hair look much thicker than a traditional French braid.
+Dutch braids “pop out” from the head.
+They add visible texture to the hair and make it look much thicker than a traditional French braid.

 46. Bubble Ponytail

-A playful style created by tying off sections of a ponytail with small elastics, then gently pulling each section outwards to create “bubbles” of hair.
+A playful style is achieved by tying off sections of a ponytail with small elastics.
+Then, gently pull each section outwards to create “bubbles” of hair.
 This makes any ponytail look incredibly voluminous.

 47. Side-Pinned Hollywood Curls